LEGO/woof/REGENERATING_SIGNING_KEY.md

 1. Export the public key: `gpg --output maven.public.gpg --armor --export <key id>`
 2. Export the private key: `gpg --output maven.secret.gpg --armor --export-secret-keys <key id>`
    3. You will be prompted for the pass-phrase.
-Enter the same pass-phrase as before.
+Enter the same pass-phrase as before
-4. Rename the existing public and private keys in your secret manager to something like `maven.public.gpg[expired]`.
+4. Rename the existing public and private keys in your secret manager to something like `maven.public.gpg[expired]`
-   5. You can delete the `n-2`nd iteration of keys, as we are pretty sure we won't need them again at this point.
+   5. You can delete the `n-2`nd iteration of keys, as we are pretty sure we won't need them again at this point
-5. Upload `maven.public.gpg` and `maven.secret.gpg` to your secret manager.
+5. Upload `maven.public.gpg` and `maven.secret.gpg` to your secret manager
-6. **IMPORTANT** Delete `maven.public.gpg` and `maven.secret.gpg` from your local machine.
+6. **IMPORTANT** Delete `maven.public.gpg` and `maven.secret.gpg` from your local machine

 ## Publish the public key to a key server